-- Smart Growth America has a resource entitled, "The Innovative DOT: A handbook of policy and practice." - The Department of Transportation has a website • page of resources on Transit-Oriented Development guidance - The TOD Institute has several reports on Transit-Oriented Development.
+- Brookings Institute: Building for proximity: The role of activity centers in reducing total miles traveled - Smart Growth America has a resource entitled, "The Innovative DOT: A handbook of policy and practice." - Department of Transportation has a webpage of resources on Transit-Oriented Development guidance - The TOD Institute has several reports on Transit- Oriented Development.